Angelina Jolie is right when it comes to speaking about work/life ‘balance’ for women

 From remembering birthdays to offering service with a smile, life has a layer of daily responsibility that is hardly discussed – one which falls disproportionately on women – that of emotional labour.
 And that’s before we talk about the actual labour of child-raising, which in a separation situation, is usually (though not always) left to the woman as well.

 She revealed that a “change” in her family forced her to return to acting.
-The Oscar-winning actor and director will soon be seen in the action-thriller Those Who Wish Me Dead, which marks one of Jolie’s rare starring roles in a movie.
+The Oscar-winning actor and director was recently in the action-thriller Those Who Wish Me Dead, which marks one of Jolie’s rare starring roles in a movie.

 Other than 2014’s Maleficent and its 2019 sequel, Jolie has largely worked behind the camera in the past decade, having directed films such as Unbroken, First They Killed My Father and By the Sea, having frequently made it known that she wanted to continue to pursue work behind the camera, as opposed to in front of it.

-Things for Jolie have been different in these five years.
-She’s stayed out of the spotlight, by and large, because she really had no choice but to be.
+Things for Jolie have been different in these six years.
+She’s stayed out of the spotlight, by and large, because she really had no choice but to.

 “I love directing, but I had a change in my family situation that’s not made it possible for me to direct for a few years,” Jolie told Entertainment Weekly.